Connecticut Department of Social Services

 Established - 1993

-Organizational structure - Commissioner’s Office, Regional Administration, Administrative Operations, Program Operations.
+Structure - Commissioner’s Office, Regional Administration, Administrative Operations, Program Operations

 The Department of Social Services provides a continuum of core services to meet the basic needs of food, shelter, economic support, and health care; to promote and support the choice to live with dignity in one’s own home and community; and to promote and support the achievement of economic viability in the workforce.
 The Department gains strength from a diverse environment to promote equal access to all agency programs and services.